idkfelix/year12/SoftDev/U4O2 - Cyber Security.md

 - **Fax Machines**: still used in the health industry, if a number is dialled wrong or a previous fax is forgotten, data could be transmitted to an unauthorised person.
 - **Email**: email addresses can easily be mistyped leading to private or sensitive data being misdirected to an unauthorised person
 - **IoT**: these devices can be exploited due to weak credentials or insecure software
+- **Invoice Scamming**: impersonating a business or intercepting emailed invoices with altered banking details to steal payments from customers

 - **MitM**: man in the middle attacks impersonate both victimised parties acting as if they are each of the intended recipients to relay malicious data
 	- MitM attacks often use SSL striping to downgrade victims certificates